 P: Part I: 56 points in Education courses at 300-level.
-Candidates will normally be expected to have a B average in their prerequisite courses Part II: Completion of Part I.
+Candidates will normally be expected to have a B average in their prerequisite courses

 Candidates who have graduated BA(Hons) in Education may be admitted as candidates for the MA in Education for a course of study comprising a thesis only.